 Each member of the Audit Committee meets the independence requirements of the NYSE and SEC rules and regulations, and each is financially literate.
-Our Board has determined that Dr. Simon, the chairman of our Audit Committee, is an "audit committee financial expert" as that term is defined by the SEC and that Dr. Simon satisfies the financial expertise requirements of the NYSE.
+Our Board has determined that Dr. Simon, the chairman of our Audit Committee, and Lisa Mumford are each an "audit committee financial expert" as that term is defined by the SEC and that each satisfies the financial expertise requirements of the NYSE.